Naturalisation

 When someone suffers from severe permanent physical problems or serious mental health limitations, they may get an exemption on the civic integration examination.
 One has to prove that due to a psychological or physical impairment or a mental disability, one is permanently unable to pass the civic integration examination.
 One needs an advice about that from an independent doctor.
 At this moment one has to undergo a medical examination done by a medical adviser from Argonaut, which is the Medical Advisor assigned by the Minister of Social Affairs and Employment.

 It is possible to get an exemption on non-medical grounds for example in case of illiteracy.
-Therefore, the person needs to prove that he or she has made sufficient efforts to pass for the civic integration examination.
+Therefore, the person needs to prove that they made sufficient efforts to pass the civic integration examination.
 As of 1 July 2018, the following elements are considered:

-• Showing participation for at least 600 hours in a civic integration course; a course preparing for the State Exam Dutch as a second language (NT-2), level I or II, or a combination of both courses.
-The course must have been taken at a language institution with a quality mark of an organisation called Blik op Werk and that the person has not passed parts of the civic integration examination at least 4 times.
+• Showing participation for at least 600 hours in a civic integration course; a combination of a civic integration course and a (adult) literacy course and at least 200 hours of attending a civic integration course; a course preparing for the State Exam Dutch as a second language (NT-2), level I or II, or a combination of both courses.
+The course must have been taken at a language institution with a quality mark of an organisation called Blik op Werk and that the person has not passed parts of the civic integration examination at least 34 times.
 Maximum two of those parts can be parts of the State Exam Dutch as a second language (NT-2), level I or II;

 • Showing participation for at least 600 hours in an (adult) literacy course and a following civic integration course, both at a language institution with a quality mark of Blik op Werk.
-At least 300 hours must have been attended in a (adult) literacy course and it has been demonstrated – with a learning ability test taken by DUO, that the person does not have the learning ability to pass the civic integration examination.
+At least 300 hours of attending a (adult) literacy course and it has been demonstrated – with a learning ability test taken by DUO, that the person does not have the learning ability to pass the civic integration examination.

 1. Not having received a prison sentence, training or community service order or paid or had to pay a large fine either in the Netherlands or abroad in the previous 5 years before the application for naturalisation (up until 1 May 2018 this period was 4 years).
 A large fine is a fine with an amount of €810 or more.
 Someone must also not have received multiple fines of €405 or more, with a total amount of €1,215 or more.
 At the time of the application, there must also be no ongoing criminal proceedings against the person.
 There also must not be a suspicion on violation of human rights or the suspicion that someone is a danger to society.